wdawson/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 }
 ```

-Pretty simple, it’s just a getter with a `@GET` annotation!
+Pretty simple, it's just a getter with a `@GET` annotation!

 Back in our `DemoApplication` class you need to register the new resource in the `run` method: